Denver Broncos vs. Washington Football Team NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Washington stats and trends

-- Washington's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Washington's games this season have gone over the point total four times in seven opportunities (57.1%).

-- The Football Team average 20.9 points per game, comparable to the 18.1 the Broncos give up.

-- Washington is 1-3 against the spread and 2-2 overall in games when it records more than 18.1 points.
+- When Washington puts up more than 18.1 points, it is 1-3 against the spread and 2-2 overall.

-- In games that Washington totals over 323.4 yards, the team is 1-3 against the spread and 2-2 overall.
+- When Washington amasses over 323.4 yards, the team is 1-3 against the spread and 2-2 overall.

-- This year the Football Team have turned the ball over 11 times, five more than the Broncos' takeaways (6).
+- This season the Football Team have turned the ball over 11 times, five more than the Broncos' takeaways (6).

 Home and road insights

-- Denver has one win against the spread, and is 1-2 overall, at home this season.
+- Denver has one win against the spread, and is 1-2 overall, at home this year.

-- In three home games this season, Denver has gone over the total once.
+- In three home games this year, Denver has gone over the total once.

 - Washington is 1-2 overall, with only one win against the spread, on the road.

-- In three road games this year, Washington has hit the over twice.
+- Washington has hit the over twice in three road games this season.

 Powered by Data Skrive.